Libyan Airlines: From the Libyan revolution (1969) to the Libyan Civil War (2011)

 Following the 1969 coup d'état, the airline was renamed Libyan Arab Airlines, or Jamahiriya Libyan Air Lines, on 1 sep.
 The company suspended its operations for two weeks after the coup.
 With Beirut and Geneva already being part of the route network by March 1970, nine international destinations were already served.
 In August 1970, Libyan Arab Airlines ordered two Boeing 727-200s for US$14 million.
 These two aircraft were part of the fleet by May 1971, along with three Caravelles and two Fokker F27s.
 Six Fokker F27s—four Mk600s and two Mk400s—were purchased in April 1974, and in May the same year, three additional Boeing 727-200s were ordered, aimed at replacing the Caravelles.
 In 1975, Libyan Arab Airlines was made the only operator within the country.
 Furthermore, the government committed to cancel their debts with the company on a monthly basis, and any losses the airline would incur should be compensated by the state.
 Also in 1975, the six F27s ordered the previous year were delivered, and the three-strong Boeing 727 order was partly fulfilled when two of these aircraft were incorporated into the fleet.
 By April 1976, there were 12 aircraft in the fleet, including four Boeing 727s, four Fokker F27-600s, two Fokker F27-400s, and two Falcon 20s; a Boeing 727-200 and a Boeing 737 were pending delivery.
 Two more Boeing 727s were acquired in May 1976; in August that year, the carrier took delivery of a Boeing 707-320C to be used by the government.
-The airline had 1,800 employees at April 1977; at this time, passenger and cargo flights radiating from Benghazi, Tripoli and Sebha to Athens, Algiers, Beirut, Cairo, Casablanca, Damascus, Jeddah, Khartoum, London, Malta, Paris, Rome, Tunis and Zurich were operated.
+The airline had 1,800 employees at April 1977; at this time, passenger and cargo flights radiating from Benghazi, Tripoli and Sebha to Athens, Algiers, Beirut, Cairo, Casablanca, Damascus, Jeddah, Khartoum, London, Malta, Paris, Rome, Tunis and Zürich were operated.
 During the year, the Tripoli–Frankfurt–Athens–Tunis–Casablanca and Benghazi–Rome–London routes were launched.

 The handover of two Boeing 727-200 Advanced aircraft, due to be delivered in June and July 1978, was blocked due to concerns that Libya was supporting terrorism.
 Despite the US State Department initially authorising the acquisition of three Boeing 747s and two Boeing 727s in March the following year, the transaction was blocked in mid-1979 over concerns the Libyan government would use the aircraft to transport military material and personnel, as there were suspicions that Libya played a role in the deposition of Idi Amin in Uganda.
 Also in 1979, a cargo subsidiary named Libyan Arab Air Cargo was set up.
 During the year, Madrid, Moscow, Sofia and Warsaw were included in the airline's list of destinations.